lupyuen/lupyuen.github.io/src/nuttx2.md

 _What happens when we run this?_

-When we boot the modified NuttX on Star64, we see this...
+When we boot the modified NuttX on Star64, we see this (pic above)...

 ```text
 Starting kernel ...